-The Devil's Attorney for iPad and iPhone review
+The Devil's Attorney full review

 When you talk games about lawyers, you probably think Phoenix Wright – the noble defender of the wrongfully accused.
 Max McMann, the star here, is nothing like Phoenix – he's venal, duplicitous and defends the obviously guilty against prosecution using a whole handful of dodgy methods from discrediting witnesses to 'losing evidence'.